 To find out more, view the ICDS 2015 Program.

 Posters are the most widely used visual method to present scientific research at conferences such as ICDS.
-The CDF team was pleased to present with Children’s National Health System a poster entitled “INCREASING THE AWARENESS AND TREATMENT OF THE PSYCHOLOGICAL NEEDS OF CHILDREN WITH CELIAC DISEASE” describing the Resnick Family Initiative to expand mental health education around this specific issue and to empower healthcare providers and community-based peer support facilitators to provide counseling.
+The CDF team was pleased to present with Children’s National Health System a poster entitled “INCREASING THE AWARENESS AND TREATMENT OF THE PSYCHOLOGICAL NEEDS OF CHILDREN WITH CELIAC DISEASE” describing the Resnick Family Initiative to expand mental health education around this specific issue and to empower healthcare providers and community-based peer support facilitators to address the psychological and social needs of celiac disease patients and their families.
 Due to the positive reception, CDF will also be joining with Children’s National Health System in an additional effort entitled “INCREASING ACCESS TO PSYCHOLOGY SUPPORT GROUPS FOR CHILDREN AND ADOLESCENTS WITH CELIAC DISEASE.”
 Supporting this effort was the work done by the TEDDY Study group which found that young children seroconverting to tTGA may exhibit higher levels of internalizing difficulties, including symptoms of anxiety and depression, underscoring the need for early diagnosis of celiac disease in young children at risk.

 CDF Dietitian Janelle Smith was also accepted by ICDS to present her poster “GLUTEN-FREE DIET ADHERENCE IN CELIAC VERSUS NON-CELIAC AMERICAN ADULTS“.
 The poster described her Masters degree in Dietetics thesis research which found that American adults were significantly more compliant in following a gluten-free diet when diagnosed by a health care professional instead of by self-diagnosis.
 Thesis preceptor Marilyn Geller was proud to support Janelle in her poster presentation.